Moffefe/MycoBox/docs/firmware-update.md

 Select the ESP32-H2 firmware file.

-The web interface checks that:
+The web interface checks that the selected image meets the expected firmware requirements before programming begins.

-* the file has the `.bin` extension,
-* the image size is exactly 2 MiB.

 ---